-Do not manually delete any Tanium content that includes “Comply” in the name for any reason.
-This can cause Comply to stop working correctly.
+Do not manually delete any Tanium content that includes Comply in the name for any reason.
+Deleting Tanium content can cause Comply to stop working correctly.

-Due to an expired CIS certificate, all CIS-CAT engines supported by Comply 1.3.2 or older will fail signature validation causing the engine not to run.
+Due to an expired CIS certificate, all CIS-CAT engines supported by Comply 1.3.2 or earlier will fail signature validation, which causes the engine not to run.

-To resolve this issue, you must upgrade to Comply 1.3.3 or later.
-The tools in Comply 1.3.3 provide a work-around for this issue.
+To resolve this issue, upgrade to Comply 1.3.3 or later.
+The tools in Comply 1.3.3 and later provide a work-around for this issue.
 After deploying these tools, all versions of CIS-CAT will work correctly.
-Comply 1.3.3 also adds support for CIS-CAT 3.0.43, which contains code signed with a valid certificate.
+Comply 1.3.3 and later also adds support for CIS-CAT 3.0.43, which contains code signed with a valid certificate.

-If you are unable to upgrade Comply, please contact your TAM.
+If you are unable to upgrade Comply, contact your TAM.

-You may need to collect a support bundle that includes logs associated with Comply for troubleshooting purposes when working with technical support or your TAM.
+You might need to collect a support bundle that includes logs associated with Comply for troubleshooting purposes when working with technical support or your TAM.

-You must have the Comply Admin role to collect the support bundle.
-For more information about Comply roles, see User roles.
+You must have the Comply Administrator role to collect the support bundle.
+For more information about Comply roles, see User role requirements.

-- At the top right of the Home page, click Help .
+- On the Comply Home page, click Help .